The Best Banks for Millionaires

-Banks are essential for everybody, but millionaires and other high-net-worth (HNW) customers need to be especially choosy about the banks they use.
-With more money at stake, there’s more to gain or lose, and the banking experience is different for HNW individuals.
+Banks are essential for everybody, but millionaires and other high-net-worth (HNW) customers need to be especially choosy about the banks they open accounts with.
+With more money at stake—and more money at the disposal of the bank—the experience is quite different for HNW individuals.

 Accounts for HNW Customers

-- Interest Rate Tiers: With a significant account balance, you should be eligible to earn more (a higher Annual Percentage Yield) on your deposits.
+- Higher APY: With a significant savings account balance, you should be eligible to earn more—a higher annual percentage yield (APY)—on your deposits.
 Evaluate how much banks pay at different levels, and shop around.
-But you may find that, even as a multi-millionaire, online banks are the best place for idle cash.
+But you may find that, even as a millionaire, online banks are the best place for idle cash.